Nate Lowe Player Props: Rangers vs. Athletics

 Athletics Pitching Rankings

-- The Athletics' 7.53 team ERA ranks last among all MLB pitching staffs.
+- The Athletics have an 8.08 team ERA that ranks last across all MLB pitching staffs.

-- The Athletics allow the most home runs in baseball (35 total, 1.8 per game).
+- Athletics pitchers combine to allow the most home runs in baseball (39 total, 1.9 per game).

-- The Athletics are sending Fujinami (0-3) out for his fourth start of the season.
-He is 0-3 with an 11.37 ERA and 10 strikeouts through 12 2/3 innings pitched.
+- Muller makes the start for the Athletics, his fifth of the season.
+He is 0-1 with a 7.23 ERA and 14 strikeouts in 18 2/3 innings pitched.

-- The right-hander last appeared in relief on Saturday, when he tossed 2/3 innings against the Texas Rangers while giving up hits.
+- The left-hander last pitched on Tuesday against the Chicago Cubs, when he tossed four innings, allowing six earned runs while giving up 13 hits.

-- In three games this season, the 29-year-old has put up an ERA of 11.37, with 7.1 strikeouts per nine innings.
-Opponents are hitting .245 against him.
+- In four games this season, the 25-year-old has a 7.23 ERA and 6.7 strikeouts per nine innings, while giving up a batting average of .346 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.